Introduction

 job.md

-The root .cwt/cwt.md file is your project's shared context - the information every job in this project needs regardless of what it's doing.
-Think of it as a CLAUDE.md scoped specifically to your automated workflows.
+The project-level context.md at ~/.config/clawtab/jobs/<project-slug>/context.md is your project's shared context - the information every job needs regardless of what it's doing.
+Think of it as a CLAUDE.md scoped specifically to your automated agent workflows.

 Good shared context includes: